14-16 October 2026 | Strasbourg, France | Palais de l'Europe

 Side events:

-• Treaty ceremony on 14 October 2026 (Deposit of instruments of accession to the Budapest Convention and its protocols, signature of the 2nd Additional Protocol).
+• Treaty ceremony on 14 October 2026 (Deposit of instruments of accession to the Budapest Convention and its Additional Protocols, signature of the Second Additional Protocol).
 Budapest Convention Treaty Ceremony will be preceded by Opening for signature of the Additional Protocol on asset recovery to the Council of Europe Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime and on the Financing of Terrorism (CETS No. 198, the Warsaw Convention)

 Day 1 - 14 October 2026